 Marsa Alam is another destination in Egypt where you can get great value for money for the great standard of resort it is.
 The average price for a double room in a mid-range hotel is US$44.
 Meals for two in a mid-range restaurant is around US$25 while a fast food is less than US$10.
 Local transport starts from 14 cents a stop and taxis start from US$1.50 for the first kilometre.
 A note of interest: mid-range in this resort is like 5 stars in other places.

 Know Before Visiting Marsa Alam

 Ideally, book all sightseeing tours or private tours you want to do in advance of travelling because during peak times they can get booked out very quickly.
 Always have bottled water with you during the very hot months as you do not want to get dehydrated.
 Never leave your accommodation without having applied sunscreen.
-Be aware in crowded areas of your possessions, as Marsa Alam is no different from anywhere else, there are pickpockets.
+Be aware in crowded areas of your possessions, as Marsa Alam is no different from anywhere else, to be aware of your surroundings.